opensource-force/osf-blog/content/posts/you_are_not_a_number/part_4/index.md

 In 2002, an enterprising Canadian named Jonathan Abrams started work on a new social network.
 In early 2003 he launched Friendster.
-Friendster introduced a new problem to internet--hyper scaling.
+Friendster introduced a new problem to the internet--hyper scaling.
 AOL had topped off around three million users.
 A decade later, Friendster would hit 100 million users, and making things work for those many people was a bit of a challenge.